MyScript/web-integration-samples/web-samples/STEP_BY_STEP.md

 ## Description

 MyScript Web Samples enable you to easily integrate our web components in a simple webpage.
 Use your stylus, your finger or even your mouse!
 Convert your text, equation, graphics, music and use the recognition results as you want.
 Delete elements by using a simple erase gesture.
-Use the buttons to undo or redo an action or to clear the add-in screen.
+Use the buttons to undo or redo an action or to clear the screen.

-This is a step by step tutorial when you integrate MyScript Web Components as dependencies.
+This is a step-by-step tutorial to integrate MyScript Web Components as dependencies.

 ## Features